Abarnarajj/Finance_AI_Assistant/README.md

    ```bash
    git clone https://github.com/your-username/finance-ai-assistant.git
    cd finance-ai-assistant

 2.**Install Dependencies**: Install the required libraries by running:
    ```bash
       pip install -r requirements.txt

-3. **Download the Pre-trained Model**: To download the fine-tuned Mistral Alpaca model, you can use the following code:
+3.**Download the Pre-trained Model**: To download the fine-tuned Mistral Alpaca model, you can use the following code:
    ```bash
    from transformers import AutoTokenizer, AutoModelForCausalLM